shawngraham/hist3812-f22/content/syllabus/gpt3.md

 ### Where's the history?

+In the particular comic we just generated in the previous section, there wasn't much 'history' per se.
+(If you dig into the details of OpenAI's documentation, you could for instance fine-tune GPT-3 on a series of academic articles about Louis Riel, and then create a question-and-answer bot to power a website; that would be something 'obviously' historical.
+Really, the potential for AI and history is enormous; have a look around, and see what inspires you.)

-In that particular comic we just generated, there wasn't much 'history' per se.
-But with a little creativity we could do something like this:
+But, staying with the comics/graphic novel theme, and with a little creativity, we could do something like this:

 ```
 Louis Riel was a Canadian politician, a founder of the province of Manitoba, and a political leader of the Métis people.